romanf-dev/actinium/README.md

 Actinium is an experimental real-time kernel for separately compiled coroutines.
 It provides both hardware-assisted scheduling and memory protection for fault isolation.
-Also, it is small and simple: all the functionality including scripts and support for three languages is less than 1500 lines.
+Also, it is small and simple.
 Kernel code is currently written in C but unprivileged tasks may be written in either C, C++ or Rust.
-Please note it is still in pre-alpha stage and **isn't ready** for any use except research and experiments.
+Please note it is under development and should not be used in security/safety-critical projects.

 Features